- Blue tea – Qing Cha,

 Eight Immortals 八仙 [bā xiān] tea is from the Zhao’an Town of Fujian Province, a varity of small tea trees was transplanted bred in 1968, leaves are used to make green, oolong and black tea, because of its extreme high fragrance and a long after taste, Eight Immortals oolong tea has been considered to be the best.
 According to different fermented degrees, there are many kinds of Eight Immortals oolong (Photos).

-Normally, leaves are harvested in springs, but Eight Immortals winter oolong tea, Snowflake 雪片 with a special sweetness and fresh fragrance has a low yield and a relative higher price.
+Normally, leaves are harvested in springs, but Eight Immortals winter oolong tea should be harvested around the Frost’s Descent (18th solar term), Xue Pian 雪片 – Snowflake with a special sweetness, and extreme high and long-lasting fragrance has a low yield and a relative higher price.
 Dry tea is lighter in color, bigger in size and no sense of nay bitterness.

 Shui Xian 水仙Tea Brick from Zhangping is the only pressed kind of oolong tea, which was developed by Deng Guanjin in 1914.
 From unearthed Ming Dynasty Zisha teapots in this region, Zhangping has a long history of producing tea.
 Zhangping Shui Xian Tea is very rare and unique with a rich traditional flavours to warm stomach, a high fragrance of daffodil flowers, a sweet aftertaste and a bright red-yellow tea liquid.
 Brewed leaves are obvious “green with a red edge”.